Burnaby Central in the 2025 Canadian federal election: Aftermath

 Liberal candidate Wade Chang won the race and became the first Liberal MP to represent the area since Marke Raines, who held the seat of Burnaby—Seymour from 1974 to 1979.
-He beat the Conservative runner-up James Yan by 1,856 votes, and led Jagmeet Singh by 12,392 votes.
+He beat the Conservative runner-up, James Yan, by 1,856 votes and led Jagmeet Singh by 12,392 votes.
 In doing so, he became the second Taiwanese-Canadian to serve as a member of the House of Commons in Canada.

 Singh's election loss became emblematic of the party's nationwide performance, where their share of the popular vote dropped to 6%, and their seat count dropped from 24 to 7 seats.
 After overseeing the NDP's worst electoral defeat in party history and the loss of his own seat, Singh announced that he would resign as party leader following the party's appointment of an interim leader.
-A few days later on May 5, the NDP appointed Don Davies to temporarily replace Singh until a leadership election could be held.
+A few days later, on May 5, the NDP appointed Don Davies to temporarily replace Singh until a leadership election could be held.

-Singh was 1 of 2 major party leaders to lose their seat in the general election, as Conservative leader Pierre Poilievre also lost to a Liberal challenger in the riding of Carleton, a seat which he had held since 2004.
+Singh was 1 of 2 major party leaders to lose their seat in the general election, as Conservative leader Pierre Poilievre also lost to a Liberal challenger in the riding of Carleton, a seat that he had held since 2004.

 On May 24, the CBC reported that the NDP made a considerable but potentially disproportionate effort to save Singh's electoral chances, which may have diverted campaign resources away from other ridings that the NDP went on to lose.
-In the neighbouring riding of New Westminster—Burnaby—Maillardville for example, which was also considered to be an NDP safe seat for the past several elections, the incumbent Peter Julian lost to Liberal challenger Jake Sawatzky by less than 2,000 votes.
-Considering how poorly the NDP were polling in Burnaby Central during the campaign, many political writers and analysts maintained that the decision to direct an excess of campaign resources to Burnaby Central may have cost the NDP in closer races such as in New Westminster—Burnaby—Maillardville, Elmwood—Transcona or Skeena–Bulkley Valley.
-The decision was also criticized as Singh's resignation as leader likely would have occurred regardless of the Burnaby Central result due to the party's poor performance at a national scale, therefore keeping Singh in Parliament should arguably have not been one of the party's top priorities.
+In the neighbouring riding of New Westminster—Burnaby—Maillardville, for example, which was also considered to be an NDP safe seat for the past several elections, the incumbent Peter Julian lost to Liberal challenger Jake Sawatzky by less than 2,000 votes.
+Considering how poorly the NDP were polling in Burnaby Central during the campaign, many political writers and analysts maintained that the decision to direct an excess of campaign resources to Burnaby Central may have cost the NDP in closer races such as in New Westminster—Burnaby—Maillardville, Elmwood—Transcona, or Skeena–Bulkley Valley.
+The decision was also criticized as Singh's resignation as leader likely would have occurred regardless of the Burnaby Central result due to the party's poor performance on a national scale.
+Therefore, keeping Singh in Parliament should arguably not have not been one of the party's top priorities.